 Best for those looking to isolate on board a yacht

-While current travel restrictions and cancelled flights have put a halt to summer plans, VistaJet's Jet-to-Yacht service can help get you navigate the global safety regulations and get you to your boat so you can isolate on board.
+While current travel restrictions and cancelled flights have put a halt to holiday plans, VistaJet's Jet-to-Yacht service can help get you navigate the global safety regulations and get you to your boat so you can isolate on board.
 The World Health Organisation has singled out Malta as a shining example of how countries should fight COVID-19, so, all you need is a passport or visa which allows you to travel to Malta and VistaJet will sort out the rest, including flights from your preferred location, private customs and VIP lounge on arrival and yacht handling via their local agent.

 Best for those who want an asset

 Unless you spend several hundred hours a year in the air, it probably isn’t worth buying your own plane.
 Spend at least 50 hours flying, and it might make sense to buy a share in an aircraft.
 Hence companies such as NetJets, the pioneer of fractional ownership.

 Originally founded in 1964 as a charter and management company, NetJets now sees itself, in the words of NetJets Europe CEO Mario Pacifico, as “a kind of private club,” where “owners are at the centre of everything we do.”

 If you spend at least 50 hours flying, and it might make sense to buy a share in an aircraft